Female Dogs in Heat

 How can I recognise my dog's fertile period?

 A female dog's fertile period generally lasts five to seven days, but since the transitions from phase to phase are fluid, the “heat days” can't always be precisely pinpointed.
 An indication is the change in the colour of the blood from dark red to a light, watery discharge.
 This doesn't give 100% certainty though, since there are also female dogs that reproduce despite their blood being dark red.
 A further possible way of recognising the fertile period is to test tolerance reflexes.
 During standing heat, females indulge males, raise their tail to the side and the vulva gently rises.
-If you tickle the area between the vagina and anus, this reflex can be detected – however, it is no crystal-clear signal, as there are also female dogs that react to this reflex outside the heat period.
+It is no crystal-clear signal, as there are also female dogs that react to this reflex outside the heat period.

 Only a vet can give you precise information on the fertile period by determining the moment of ovulation.
 If you find out once after how many days of pre-oestrus actual oestrus itself starts, it will be at the same time for future heat periods.
 It's important that you recognise when exactly pre-oestrus has started, because only this way can you count the days until oestrus.